 Perhaps you don’t want to install a larger HVAC system, or maybe extending ductwork for the addition won’t be easy or will cost more than you want to spend.
 If either of these is the case, then you could consider adding a ductless HVAC system specifically for the addition.

 Building a new addition onto your home is thrilling, and it also brings with it additional complications when it comes to your home’s plumbing, electrical and HVAC systems.
-Stiles Heating & Cooling is here to help make your new addition’s heating and cooling needs as easy as can be.
+Stiles Heating, Cooling, & Plumbing is here to help make your new addition’s heating and cooling needs as easy as can be.
 We can calculate the best size HVAC system for your home (including the new addition) and help you decide what the best option is for your family.
-Contact Stiles Heating & Cooling to get started.
+Contact Stiles Heating, Cooling, & Plumbing to get started.